 Noelie’s Pecan Pralines

-Since the humidity was high she told me that I may need to let the candy cook a little longer passed the soft-ball stage.
-With that in mind my first batch of pralines was a little dry and set up rather quickly, the second batch was better, but the third was melt in your mouth good!
-Guess I was out of practice.
+Since the humidity was high that day, she told me that I needed to let the candy cook a little longer, past the soft-ball stage.
+With that in mind, my first batch of pralines was a little dry and set up rather quickly.
+(Cooked too long.)
+The second batch was better, but the third was melt in your mouth good!
+I guess I was out of practice.

 The Sweet Tradition of Pecan Pralines